cloudquery/cloudquery/website/pages/blog/introducing-the-gandi-source-plugin.md

 Below are some real world query examples to get you started.

-## Detect soon to expire domain registrations
+## Detect domain registrations that will expire soon

 If you have more than just one domain, keeping track of which one will expire soon can be a problem.
 Here's a query to check how many days left on each registration.